 One of those survivors is Selam Heran Tarik.
-She lives in Shady Grove, Maryland and asked that her real name not be used in this article.
+She lives in Shady Grove, Maryland and asked that her real name not be used in this story.
 Tarik says she was a minor organizer for a political opposition party back home in Ethiopia and was tortured by the ruling government for her political participation.
 She was forced to leave her adolescent son behind when she fled in 2005.

 Tarik petitioned for asylum in the United States, but lost.
 Without a green card or a work visa, she could not work and didn’t have the savings to live on her own.
 She says she lived with different friends from church for a few days or weeks at a time, eating off of the charity of others and occasionally supplementing her funds with money from temporary, undocumented housework.